lloydroc/lloydroc.github.io/content/post/unix/virtual_networking_device_types.md

 {% include svg/ipv6_encapsulation.svg %}

-### <a name='ip6gretap-device'>ip6gretap device type</a>
+### ip6gretap device type

-The ip6gretap device is the same as the <a href="#ip6gre-device">ip6gre</a> device but provides a TAP interface for L2 Traffic.
+The ip6gretap device is the same as the [ip6gre](#ip6gre-device) device but provides a TAP interface for L2 Traffic.
 A TAP interface is a character device where user space applications can read and write to it through a `/dev/tapX` file.
 When user space programs write to the TAP it will be as if the packet is on the interface.
 When reading user space applications will see what the interface has received.

-### <a name="gre-device">gre device type</a>
+### gre device type

 The gre device provides Generic Routing Encapsulation for IPv4 packets.
 The motivation was that so many standards exist to encasulate one protocol over another protocol.
 GRE is a tunneling protocol since it allows for packets to be put inside the body of an IPv4 payload.
-What differs from the gre device type and the <a href="#ipip-device">ipip</a> device type is what can be encapsulated.
+What differs from the gre device type and the [ipip](#ipip-device) device type is what can be encapsulated.
 There is a standard GRE packet header that takes 4 octets, with additional optional components.
 Being that the encapsulation is "generic" there are many options for what is encapsulated as the 2 octets are allocated for the protocol.
 The gre device type is best used for any type of tunnelling.
 Examples are IPv4 Tunneling, IPv6, PPTP, Multicast and IPv6.
 See <a href="https://tools.ietf.org/html/rfc2784">rfc2784</a> for more information.

 {{< figure src="/assets/svg/gre_encapsulation.svg" title="gre device type" >}}

 In GRE, the nomenclature is delivery packet for the outer IPv4 packet.

-### <a name="gretap-device">gretap device type</a>
+### gretap device type

-The gretap device is the same as the <a href="#gre-device">gre</a> with the addition of a Layer 2 TAP that allows user space programs to read and write Layer 2 traffic from a Linux kernel character device.
+The gretap device is the same as the [gre](#gre-device) with the addition of a Layer 2 TAP that allows user space programs to read and write Layer 2 traffic from a Linux kernel character device.

-### <a name="erspan-device">erspan device type</a>
+### erspan device type

 The erspan device will encapsulate remote Switched Port Analyzer (SPAN) over Generic Routing Encapsulation (GRE) and IPv4.
 SPAN is also called port mirroring or port monitoring.
 A switch has a large density of ports.
 Each port receives traffic isolated to it's MAC address.
 With the SPAN protocol a switch's port can be configured to send all traffic out a special port where it can be analyzed.
 This is where mirroring comes into play.
 What the switch sends out each and every port is mirrored to the SPAN port.
 Furthermore, this traffic is GRE encapsulated.
-See the <a href="#gre-device">gre</a> device for more information.
+See the [gre](#gre-device) device for more information.

-### <a name="ip6erspan-device">ip6erspan device type</a>
+### ip6erspan device type

 The ip6erspan is similar to the <a href"#erspan-device">erspan</a> but instead of sending IPv4 packets it is sending IPv6.

-### <a name="lowpan-device">lowpan device type</a>
+### lowpan device type

 The lowpan device allows for IPv6 packet delivery in Low Power Wireless Personal Area Networks (6LoWPAN).
 These low power networks are part of the IEEE 802.15.4 Specification.
 The IEEE standardized Bluetooth as IEEE 802.15.1, but not longer maintains the standard.
 Currently, the IEEE 802.15.4 Technical standard is complied by ZigBee, ISA100.11.a, WirelessHART, MiWi, 6LoWPAN, Thread and SNAP.

-### <a name="geneve-device">geneve device type</a>
+### geneve device type

 The geneve device provides GEneric NEtwork Virtualizatoin Encapsulation.
 The GENEVE Protocol defined in <a href="https://www.ietf.org/id/draft-ietf-nvo3-geneve-14.txt">Internet Draft from RFC</a> attemps to address the introduction to new protocols that range from VLAN, MPLS, VXLAN, NVGRE and why new encapsulation formats are needed when a general protocol could be formed?
 For example, VXLAN provides 24-bit Identifiers stating that the 12-bit Identifiers are not sufficient.
 Once the 24-bits in VXLAN are used for more than just tagging information and packed with metadata, 24-bit can be exhausted quickly, which could then render the protocol out of date.
 Thus, GENEVE attempts to define a future proof tunneling protocols by providing a framework rather than being prescriptive.
 From the IETF, this protocol is set to expire in March 15th, 2020.
 As of this writing and it will be interesting to see if this protocol takes widespread adoption.

-### <a name="vrf-device">vrf device type</a>
+### vrf device type

 The vrf device provides a Virtual Routing Function which provides a separate routing table.
 A vrf is a L3 entity.
 The `iproute2` framework supports multiple routing tables which are typically found in the `/etc/iproute2/rt_tables` or `/etc/iproute2/rt_tables.d` directories.
 Devices can be "enslaved" to a vrf device.
 A vrf device can have a routing table associated to it.
 The vrf allows for multiple instances of a routing table to co-exist.
 One use case for this is in Internet Service Providers, where each customer or tenant has it's own VRF.

-### <a name="macsec-device">macsec device type</a>
+### macsec device type

 The macsec device confirms to the IEEE 802.1AE MAC Security standard.
 This standard extends the Ethernet Frame with additional fields consisting of a *Security Tag* and *Message Authentication Code (ICV)*.
 The MACSec standard was created to address attacks on L2 protocols by identifying and exluding unauthorized LAN connections.
 It is similar to IPSec and TLS, but on the L2 Link Layer.
 This protocol involves distribution of keys by means of a Key Server.

-### <a name="rmnet-device">rmnet device type</a>
+### rmnet device type

 The rmnet device allows for a Qualcomm RMNET.
 RmNet is a proprietary USB virtual Ethernet framework developed by Qualcomm for its mobile phone platforms.
 When creating this device type the MUX ID is provided.

-### <a name="xfrm-device">xfrm device type</a>
+### xfrm device type

 The xfrm is a device that utilizes the IP framework for transforming packets and their payloads.
 One the most notable examples are IPSec, and IPv6 Header Compression.
 More options <a href="http://man7.org/linux/man-pages/man8/ip-xfrm.8.html">here</a> be found here on the man7.org website.